JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

     - Check for scaling issues
   - x poller error with blank database
   - reduce log spam
-  - better testing for pubsub/websocket events
+  - x better testing for pubsub/websocket events
   - add or correct match number
   - Edit the feed: We had a lot of unspecified donations.
 Some of them of them got clarified out-of-band,  although outright gifts are possible.
 Have a way for donators to contact someone for retargeting if time allows.